Yandy Díaz Preview, Player Props: Rays vs. Marlins

 Yandy Díaz At The Plate

-- Among the qualifying batters in baseball, he ranks fourth in batting average, fifth in on-base percentage, and 18th in slugging.
+- Among the qualifying hitters in MLB, he ranks fourth in batting average, fifth in on-base percentage, and 18th in slugging.

-- Diaz has picked up a hit in 79 of 111 games this season, with multiple hits 44 times.

-- Diaz has an RBI in 42 of 111 games this season, with multiple RBI in 15 of them.
-He has also driven home three or more of his team's runs in seven contests.
+- Diaz has had at least one RBI in 37.5% of his games this season (42 of 112), with two or more RBI 15 times (13.4%).
+He has also been responsible for three or more of his team's runs in seven contests.

-- He has scored in 53.2% of his games this season, with more than one run scored in 13.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.